xwp/wp-foo-bar/contributing.md

 To use the Docker based environment with the Docker engine running on your host, run:

-	docker-compose up
+	npm run env:start

 which will make it available at [localhost](http://localhost).
 Ensure that no other Docker containers or services are using port `80` or `3306` on your machine.

-**Important**: You must execute the `docker-compose up` command before the `pre-commit` hook will work properly.
+**Important**: You must execute the `npm run env:start` command before the `pre-commit` hook will work properly.
 This is because the unit tests depend on the MySQL database being initialized.

-Alternatively you can run Docker in daemon mode with the following command, but should initialize the container for the first time with the recommended way above.

-	npm run env:start

 To stop the Docker environment and free up port `80` and `3306` open a new shell and run: